qian-nombolo/Super-Galactic-Age-Calculator/README.md

 ## Description

-It will serve as a website for xxxxxxx.
+It will serve as a website to determine a user's age based on a planet's solar years which varies from planet to planet.

 ## Setup/Installation Requirements